KristianSmilenov/BlockchainDevCamp/README.md

 Private/public key pairs are generated using `ECDSA and the secp256k1 curve` used by Bitcoin.

-The private key is protected using 256-bit AES password-based encryption, to make sure that even if somebody manages to steal your browser data, they won't get a hold of your funds.
-You can backup your private key, using 24-word mnemonic and a secret password.
+The private key is protected using `256-bit AES password-based encryption (scrypt)`, to make sure that even if somebody manages to steal your browser data, they won't get a hold of your funds.
+You can backup your private key, using `24-word mnemonic and a secret password`.
 Even if somebody got your words, they'd still need your password.

 Each transaction is signed using your private key and verified by the nodes, using your public key.